jwoods1/xpress/README.md

 * `npm run deploy`- Runs linter, tests, and then, on success, compiles your application to disk.
 * `npm run lint`- Lint all `.js` files.

+### Heroku deployment
+- Heroku is on a git hook listening on the master branch.
+- Anything pushed to master branch will be pushed to the live heroku account.

 ### Configuration

 Basic project configuration can be found in `~/config/_base.js`.
 Here you'll be able to redefine your `src` and `dist` directories, adjust compilation settings, tweak your vendor dependencies, and more.
 For the most part, you should be able to make changes in here **without ever having to touch the webpack build configuration**.
 If you need environment-specific overrides, create a file with the name of target `NODE_ENV` prefixed by an `_` in `~/config` (see `~/config/_production.js` for an example).